jmuelbert/test-connections/.github/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `test-connections:main`.
+1. In GitHub, send a pull request to `checkconnect:main`.

 - If we suggest changes then:

   - Make the required updates.
-  - Re-run the test-connections test suites to ensure tests are still passing.
+  - Re-run the checkconnect test suites to ensure tests are still passing.
   - Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

         ```shell